Overseas Visitors Health Cover

 If you are visiting from overseas, you generally are not covered under Australia's public Medicare system for medical or hospital expenses.
 If you are a Visa 457 or Visa 485 applicant or an overseas student, then you will be required to take out a specific level of health insurance that meets your visa requirements.

-Unlike Australian citizens who can use the public health system Medicare, to cover their medical and hospital expenses, *overseas visitors who hold temporary visas aren't generally eligible to use Medicare.
+Unlike Australian citizens who can use the public health system Medicare, to cover their medical and hospital expenses, overseas visitors who hold temporary visas are not generally eligible to use Medicare.

-*Visitors from the United Kingdom, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, the Republic of Ireland and New Zealand have a reciprocal health care arrangement with Australia and can receive immediate necessary treatment in the public health system but aren't otherwise entitled to benefits.
+Overseas visitors from the United Kingdom, Sweden, Belgium, Finland, Italy, Malta, the Netherlands, Slovenia, the Republic of Ireland, Norway and New Zealand have a reciprocal health care arrangement with Australia and can receive emergency treatment only in the public health system free of charge which they would not otherwise be entitled to.

 This means that if you need medical attention while you are visiting Australia you could find yourself substantially out of pocket.
 Even in a public hospital you could be charged more than $1,000 a day in hospital fees alone.
 Without health cover you can find yourself responsible for the full cost of treatment.